supranational/blst/README.md

         * **Hash_to_curve**: folder containing test for hash_to_curve from IETF specification
 * **Src** - folder containing C code for lower level blst functions such as field operations, extension field operations, hash-to-field, and more
     * **Asm** - folder containing Perl scripts that are used to generate assembly code for different hardware platforms including x86 with ADX instructions, x86 without ADX instructions, and ARMv8, and [ABI](https://en.wikipedia.org/wiki/Application_binary_interface)[1]
-* **Build** - this folder containing a set of pre-generated assembly files for a variety of operating systems and maintenance scripts.
+* **Build** - this folder contains a set of pre-generated assembly files for a variety of operating systems and maintenance scripts.
     * **Cheri** - assembly code for use on [CHERI](https://www.cl.cam.ac.uk/research/security/ctsrd/cheri/) platforms
-    * **Coff** - assembly code for use on Window systems with GNU toolchain
+    * **Coff** - assembly code for use on Windows systems with GNU toolchain
     * **Elf** - assembly code for use on Unix systems
     * **Mach-o** - assembly code for use on Apple operating systems
     * **Win64** - assembly code for use on Windows systems with Microsoft toolchain